tradingeconomics/tradingeconomics/source/index.html.md

 2014-12-31  2990.20
 ```
 <blockquote class="lang-specific python">
-<p>**Note:** Making request for one country and one indicator, without putting country name and indicator name in square brackets, the result, by default, will be of the *pandas.DataFrame* type(example above).</p>
+<p>**Note:** Making request for one country and one indicator, without putting country name and indicator name in square brackets, will return *pandas.DataFrame* type(example above).</p>
 </blockquote>

 <blockquote class="lang-specific python">
-<p>Putting country name or indicator name in square brackets the result, by default, will be of the *dictionary* type.
+<p>Putting country name or indicator name in square brackets will return *dictionary* type.
 For several countries and indicators</p>
 </blockquote>
 ```python